minhnguyen250202/Adventure-Work-Bicycle-Manufacturer-Analysis-SQL-BigQuery/README.md

       Filters for top 3 ranked territories per year using WHERE rank <= 3.

- -   **Results Snapshot:**
+ -   📸**Results Snapshot:**
 <img width="559" alt="image" src="https://github.com/user-attachments/assets/4c7b250e-7819-4d71-803c-66474a58f4d1" />

  -   **📊 Observation:**

 Territory 4 was consistently ranked #1 across all years shown, especially in 2013 with 26,682 orders.

 There’s a noticeable decline in order quantity over years: e.g., Territory 4 went from 26,682 (2013) → 11,632 (2014).

 Top 3 ranks are correctly retained for each year, and the use of DENSE_RANK() ensures no skipped ranks when values tie.

 Useful for tracking regional sales performance trends and shifts over time

 ---
 ### TASK 4: Seasonal Discount Analysis: